 Master's degree: An award that requires the successful completion of a program of study of generally one or two full-time equivalent academic years of work beyond the bachelor's degree.
-Some of these degrees, such as those in Theology (M.Div., M.H.L./Rav) that were formerly classified as "first-professional", may require more than two full-time equivalent academic years of work
+Some of these degrees, such as those in Theology (M.Div., M.H.L./Rav) that were formerly classified as "first-professional", may require more than two full-time equivalent academic years of work.

-Minority affiliation (as admission factor): Special consideration in the admission process for members of designated racial/ethnic minority groups.
+Minority affiliation (as admission factor): Special consideration in the admission process for members of designated racial/ethnic minority Minority student center: Center with programs, activities, and/or services intended to enhance the college experience of students of color.
+Model United Nations: A simulation activity focusing on conflict resolution, globalization, and diplomacy.
+Assuming roles as foreign ambassadors and "delegates," students conduct research, engage in debate, draft resolutions, and may participate in a national Model UN Native Hawaiian or Other Pacific Islander: A person having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands.

-Minority student center: Center with programs, activities, and/or services intended to enhance the college experience of students of Model United Nations: A simulation activity focusing on conflict resolution, globalization, and diplomacy.
-Assuming roles as foreign ambassadors and "delegates," students conduct research, engage in debate, draft resolutions, and may participate in a national Model Nonresident alien: A person who is not a citizen or national of the United States and who is in this country on a visa or temporary basis and does not have the right to remain indefinitely.
+Nonresident alien: A person who is not a citizen or national of the United States and who is in this country on a visa or temporary basis and does not have the right to remain indefinitely.

-On-campus day care: Licensed day care for students' children (usually age 3 and up); usually for a fee
+On-campus day care: Licensed day care for students' children (usually age 3 and up); usually for a fee.

-Open admission: Admission policy under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications
+Open admission: Admission policy under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications.

-Other expenses (costs): Include average costs for clothing, laundry, entertainment, medical (if not a required fee), and furnishings Out-of-state tuition: The tuition charged by institutions to those students who do not meet the institution's or state's residency
+Other expenses (costs): Include average costs for clothing, laundry, entertainment, medical (if not a required fee), and furnishings.

-Part-time student (undergraduate): A student enrolled for fewer than 12 credits per semester or quarter, or fewer than 24 contact hours a week each term.
+Out-of-state tuition: The tuition charged by institutions to those students who do not meet the institution's or state's residency Part-time student (undergraduate): A student enrolled for fewer than 12 credits per semester or quarter, or fewer than 24 contact hours a week each term.